simplyhexagonal/short-unique-id/README.md

 // Time: 63d5e631 ID: 0b-aaab
 ```

-Ability to validate UUIDs against the instance dictionary or a provided dictionary for improved data integrity and consistency.
+#### Ability to validate UUIDs against the instance dictionary or a provided dictionary

 Example of using .validate() method: